isomerpages/stb-corp/_about-stb/What We Do/Market Singapore.md

 our existing channels and invest in innovative approaches to showcase Singapore in creative ways, reaching a wider audience and inspiring travel to Singapore.
-This includes collaborating with media companies, celebrities and influencers to create compelling content and immersive experiences.
-We utilise branded entertainment partnerships across film, television, music, and gaming.
+This includes collaborating with media companies, celebrities and influencers to create compelling content and immersive experiences.</p>
+<p>We utilise branded entertainment partnerships across film, television,
+music, and gaming.
 We also venture into the Metaverse, through channels such as Roblox, the world’s largest Metaverse gaming platform, to reimagine Singapore’s iconic attractions within a playful virtual world and foster a connection with Destination Singapore through interactive exploration.</p>
 <p>To amplify marketing impact, build destination awareness, drive visitor
 arrivals to Singapore and facilitate the discovery of experiences that Singapore offers, STB has and will continue to explore strategic co-investment